 We have taken over a year to sample oils from different producers in order to secure the highest quality we could find around the world.
-Each of our ingredients are certified by The Soil Association, which adheres to the strictest requirements of organic farming, involving frequent and consistent monitoring and inspection.
+Each of our ingredients are certified by the strictest requirements of organic farming, involving frequent and consistent monitoring and inspection.

 In this way, we are choosing oils whose farming helps to build soil fertility, minimise pollution and damage to the environment, respect animal welfare and avoid all chemical additives.
 Establishing that your skincare oil has been certified organic and pure is the best safeguard you can make to ensure that you don’t fall victim to the many unscrupulous practices that go on in the beauty industry.

 Where an ingredient is not certified organic, it is simply because that plant only grows wild, and in this case it will be certified pure and wild-crafted.
 Uniquely, we source each of our oils from their true country of origin as scientific research has proven that this leads to a better quality oil and one with more potent benefits than the same plant grown outside of its native soil.

 As we are beholden to natural seasonal changes in crops and production, there may be subtle differences in colour and scent between serums.
 Our serum is bottled in Miron glass; a unique, dark violet glass that, using the science of biophotonics, maintains and even prolongs the potency of the ingredients.